semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

     - focus-metavariable: $SINK
 ```

 This rule causes Semgrep to only annotate the first parameter passed to `$S.run` as the sink, rather than the method `$S.run` itself.
-If taint goes into any other parameter of `$S.run`, then that will not be considered a problem.
+If taint goes into any other parameter of `$S.run`, then that is not considered a problem.

 Remember, anything can be a sink, even the index of an array access: